 On top of this trauma, I was also going through a rather stressful time in my life.
 The trauma from the layoff compounded the stress and anxiety I was already experiencing in my day-to-day.
-As a result of not getting the help I need, the damage caused by this trauma never properly healed.
+As a result of not getting the help I needed, the damage caused by this trauma never properly healed.
 I pressed on, doing my best to move forward without ever really healing from the trauma.

 Outside Looking In